chenlang0311/dfs-rem2rpx/README.md

 Version: **1.0.4**
 ### Notice
-    The version in 1.* is just support the file of css
+    The version in 1.* is just support the file of css and less

 ### install
     Run npm install dfs-rem2rpx -g